slott56/slott56.github.io/Pelican/content/blog/2005/10/2005_10_22-one_more_cool_thing_about_python_is.rst

 ======================================

 :date: 2005-10-22 15:25
-:tags: books,building skills,#python
+:tags: data analysis,application example
 :slug: 2005_10_22-one_more_cool_thing_about_python_is
-:category: Books
+:category: Python
 :status: published